it985/my-stars/README.md

 ## Dart

-*   [cfug/dio](https://github.com/cfug/dio) - A powerful HTTP package for Dart/Flutter, which supports Global settings, Interceptors, FormData, Aborting and canceling a request, Files uploading and downloading, Requests timeout, Custom adapters, etc.
+*   [cfug/dio](https://github.com/cfug/dio) - A powerful HTTP client for Dart and Flutter, which supports global settings, Interceptors, FormData, aborting and canceling a request, files uploading and downloading, requests timeout, custom adapters, etc.

 *   [flutter/samples](https://github.com/flutter/samples) - A collection of Flutter examples and demos